Utah Apple Crunch

 Biting into a local apple is just the beginning!
 Here are some ways to extend the crunch activities:

 - Read some apple facts over the intercom during morning announcements.
-The US Apple Association has an entire page of fun facts at: http://usapple.org/all-about-apples/fun-facts/
+The US Apple Association has more information about apples!

 - Taste test multiple apple varieties and vote on your favorite kind.